elastic/elasticsearch-rails/opensearch-model/README.md

 ### Other ActiveModel Frameworks

-The `Elasticsearch::Model` module is fully compatible with any ActiveModel-compatible model, such as _Mongoid_:
+The `OpenSearch::Model` module is fully compatible with any ActiveModel-compatible model, such as _Mongoid_:

 ```ruby
 require 'mongoid'